We believe that every customer is special. At Vistara, we ensure you travel without any worry and are here to assist you at every step.

 - Would be travelling in a stretcher on-board or with an incubator

 - Complicated (single/multiple) pregnancy cases between 29-32 weeks

-- In case of an infant, within first 48 hours of childbirth/delivery.
-Also, in any other case if newborn suffers from serious illness which may be covered in abovementioned points.
+- In case of an infant if new-born suffers from serious illness which may be covered in abovementioned points.

-Scenarios in which case MEDIF (Medical Information) Form is not required
+Scenarios in which case MEDIF (Medical Information) Form (Prior MEDA Clearance) is not required

 - Guests requesting for wheelchair due to old age, arthritis, post-poliomyelitis, muscle weakness condition, locomotor disability or joint sprain etc. in the absence of any other significant medical condition or illness.

-- Guests with chronic, stable, controlled disorders like Diabetes Mellitus, Hypertension etc.
+- Guests with chronic, stable, controlled disorders like Diabetes Mellitus, Thyroid conditions Hypertension etc.

 Instructions for completing MEDIF Form

 For medical clearance, MEDIF form will need to be filled and submitted as per instructions mentioned.
 However, some salient points are as follows: